 General adjustments

-All our meetings, group or one-on-one, are relaxed and we pace them according to the energy levels and abilities of the artists we work with .
+All our meetings, both group and one-to-one, are relaxed, and we pace them according to the energy levels and abilities of the artists we work with.
 In addition, we can offer:

 - An extension for application deadlines if you have requested access support for applying to our programmes